holochain/docs-pages/src/pages/concepts/6_crud_actions.md

 * For large objects that have a short life, consider storing data outside of the DHT in separate, short-lived DHTs, [IPFS](https://ipfs.io), [Dat](https://dat.foundation), a data store on the user's machine outside of Holochain, or even a centralized service.
 * If an entry might have many small updates to it in a short time, queue them up and write them in one action.
 Or ignore the built-in update feature and commit updates as diffs instead.
 * For large blobs with frequent but small changes, break the content into 'chunks' that align with natural content boundaries such as paragraphs in text, regions in images, or scenes in videos, then commit these chunks in separate actions.
 This can help with deduplicating storage for portions of a blob that changes infrequently or appears in many blobs.

+Finally, data that's invalid (we'll learn about that in the [next section](../7_validation/)) can be removed by a DHT node that's elected to validate and store it.
+And in the future Holochain will permit nodes to 'purge' the data they're storing, for reasons other than invalidity, such as in response to right-to-be-forgotten requests, or flagging of immoral content, or simply because the data takes up too much space.

 ## Key takeaways